 To appreciate the potential scale of El Niño related events, to warm the water involved in the current El Nino from normal to its current 3.6 degrees F above normal, would require more energy than the total amount used in the United States in a year (100 quadrillion kilojoules or 95 quadrillion BTUs).
 The rains that fell on Peru during one extreme El Niño event delivered over 100 years of rainfall with catastrophic results.
 The reversal of the Walker Circulation with failure of the monsoon in India in 1896 caused the death of several hundred thousand Indians by starvation and epidemic disease.
 El Niño can be serious business!

-So what does the “strongest El Niño on record” have in store for rafting on the Forks of the American River in 2016?
+So what did the “strongest El Niño on record” have in store for rafting on the Forks of the American River in 2016?
 Let us begin by humbly admitting that “on record” is a very short time and forecasting El Nino is complex.
 Since it is centered off Peru, El Niño causes its greatest effects in Central and South American and the Southern United States.
-Weather events currently being observed in these regions are consistent with El Niño with flooding and violent storms.
-The fact that NOAA is forecasting a relatively modest increase in precipitation in the American River watershed is due to the fact that we are on the outer edge of El Niño’s influence.
+Weather events currently being observed in these regions were consistent with El Niño with flooding and violent storms.
+The fact that NOAA forecast a relatively modest increase in precipitation in the American River watershed was due to the fact that we are on the outer edge of El Niño’s influence.
 This distance also affects the timing of events which peak prior to Christmas in Peru, but in California peak in January, February and March.

 It is important to realize that El Niño events do not account for even the majority of Northern California’s extreme weather.
 For example, careful examination of records reveals that the historic flood that occurred in the American River Canyon on December 31st 1996 through January 1st, 1997, the highest water level in over a thousand years, was in a neutral El Niño year!
 It resulted from a massive warm “Pineapple Express” storm delivered by the “atmospheric river” which melted 8 feet of early snow and the resulting runoff overwhelmed storage systems and levees causing 1.8 billion dollars of property damage in California (see last year’s blog article on the atmospheric river).
 It is easy to confuse this event with 1997-1998, an extreme El Niño year, which pounded Peru and the California Coast but was comparatively mild in the American River watershed causing “only” 500 million dollars in property damage California wide.